fboeller/ngx-loading-customizer/README.md

 export class AppModule {}
 ```

+Note that you can use the same mechanism to change the default error state.
+However, the component you define for that needs to define an input `error` accepting any type.

 ### Define a custom local loading animation

 In cases where you would like to refine the loading animation for the concrete usage of an `ld-loadable`, you can define and pass a loading template to the component.